 The region is characterized by low manufacturing setup costs, the presence of supporting industries, highly-developed infrastructure, and a smooth transportation system with inland transport, rail connections, and ports.
 It is an excellent logistical location with substantial opportunities for further efficient investments.

 Eastern Estonia is a great location for European enterprises looking for a nearshoring relationship to bring manufacturing closer to their customers and make the supply chain more predictable and transparent.

-The region has a long history in industrial development – the Kreenholm textile factory was opened in 1856 and at one point, the company’s cotton spinning, and manufacturing mills were the largest in the world.
-Besides, oil shale plays an important role in the region and has been mined for over 100 years, paving way for Energy and Chemicals industries in the region.
+The region has a long history of industrial development – the Kreenholm textile factory was opened in 1856.
+At one point, the company’s cotton spinning and manufacturing mills were the largest in the world.